-Individuals □ Do not panic.

-Avoid standing near windows, external walls.
+Do not panic.
+Individuals Avoid standing near windows, external walls.
 Stand near columns or duck under sturdy furniture.
 Assemble at emergency assembly point.

-ACTION AFTER EFFECTIVE PERIOD

-□ Take head count.
+ACTION AFTER EFFECTIVE PERIOD □ Take head count.
 Activate Port emergency plan.

-Site Incident Controller □ Liaise with Site Main Controller for shut down of Port(s) if required.

-□ Liaise with HOS - Fire Services to initiate search & rescue.

-□ Liaise with - Occupational Health Center Services to provide first aid to

-the victims and remove causalities (if any).

-□ Report at site.
+Site Incident □ Liaise with Site Main Controller for shut down of Port(s) if required.
+Controller □ Liaise with HOS - Fire Services to initiate search & rescue. □ Liaise with - Occupational Health Center Services to provide first aid to the victims and remove causalities (if any). □ Report at site.
 Port Key □ Assess damage.

-Person Undertake restorative measures &amp; repairs.

-□ Liaise with HOS -Occupational Health Centre to follow up on causalities.
+Person Undertake restorative measures & repairs. □ Liaise with HOS -Occupational Health Centre to follow up on causalities.
+4.3.3 TSUNAMI causes extreme destruction when it strikes land.

-4.3.3 TSUNAMI

-Tsunami is Japanese for "harbor wave which is a huge ocean wave that can travel at speeds up to 600 mi/hr (965 km/hr) can have heights of up to 30 m (98 ft), wavelengths of up to 200 km (124 mi) and long periods, usually between 10 and 60 minutes.
-Sometimes incorrectly called a tidal wave, a tsunami is usually caused by an underwater earthquake or volcanic eruption and often causes extreme destruction when it strikes land.
 It is a series of waves which travel outward on the ocean surface in all directions in a kind of ripple effect.
 Since the waves can start out hundreds of miles long and only a few feet high, they would not necessarily be noticeable to a passing ship or a plane flying overhead.
 The plan to deal with Tsunami can be divided in following stages:

+600 mi/hr (965 km/hr) can have heights of up to 30 m (98 ft), wavelengths of up to 200 km (124 mi) and long periods, usually between 10 and 60 minutes.
+Sometimes incorrectly called a tidal wave, a tsunami is usually caused by an underwater earthquake or volcanic eruption and often causes extreme destruction when it strikes land.
+It is a series of waves which travel outward on